Cavendish experiment with fast radio bursts on cosmological scales: Discussions and Conclusions

-{\bf Discussions and Conclusions} --- In this work, we demonstrate that the DM of localized FRBs is a good proxy of $\delta_m$, combining the facts that DM is a direct probe of baryon distribution $\delta_b$ and the equivalence principle guarantees $\delta_b=\delta_m$ on large scales.
-We further propose the FRB-based estimator $F_G$ for the cosmological test of gravity, where $F_G$ directly measures $G_{\rm light}\propto (\weylP)/\delta_m$ across tomographic redshifts.
+In this work, we demonstrate that the DM of localized FRBs is a good proxy for $\delta_m$, combining the facts that DM is a direct probe of baryon distribution $\delta_b$ and the equivalence principle implies $\delta_b=\delta_m$ on large scales.
+We further propose the FRB-based estimator $F_G$ for the cosmological test of gravity theory that retains the weak equivalence principle, where $F_G$ directly measures $G_{\rm light}\propto (\weylP)/\delta_m$ across tomographic redshifts.
 The major systematic impact from the electron bias is subdominant relative to the DM shot noise, and it can be further mitigated by incorporating independent constraints from stellar and neutral gas probes.

-Compared to the full-shape analysis of LSS (e.g., \cite{ishak2024modified}), $F_G$ provides a gravity test that is independent of the modeling of matter clustering and the assumption on gravity theory.
-The overall $2\%$ accuracy of $G_{\rm light}$ measurement with $10^5$ localized FRBs and a conservative cut $k\leq 0.1h/$Mpc is already competitive to the $\Sigma_0$ constraint through full-shape modeling using all primary probes in \textit{Euclid} emission with baseline cut $0.25\,{\rm Mpc}^{-1}h$ \cite{albuquerque2025euclid}.
+Compared to the full-shape analysis of LSS (e.g., \cite{ishak2024modified}), $F_G$ provides a gravity test solely relying on the equivalence principle, and it is independent of the modeling of matter clustering and the parameterization of gravity theory.
+With $10^5$ localized FRBs and a conservative cut $k\leq 0.1\, h/{\rm Mpc}$, the overall $2\%$ accuracy of $G_{\rm light}$ measurement is already competitive to the $\Sigma_0$ constraint through full-shape modeling using all primary probes in \textit{Euclid} emission with a baseline cut $0.25\,h/{\rm Mpc}$ \cite{albuquerque2025euclid}.
 With more FRBs, our measurement can be pushed to the $1\%$ overall accuracy bounded by the gastrophysical systematics.
 Such high accuracy would not only allow us to probe the possible temporal evolution in $G_{\rm light}$, but also its spatial dependence, which encodes more information about MG including its screening effect.
 In summary, the proposed $F_G$ method paves the way for high precision gravity test with FRBs combining galaxy surveys, largely immune to uncertainties in modeling MG, LSS and gastrophysics.